semgrep/semgrep-docs/docs/faq.md

 The policies for Semgrep's other products, Semgrep Code and Semgrep Secrets, provide extensive flexibility, especially with respect to a developer's workflow, by allowing results to appear:

 - Only in the AppSec team’s view (monitor mode)
-- In the AppSec team's view **and** in the developer’s workflow, while not blocking the build (comment mode)
+- In the AppSec team's view **and** in the developer’s workflow, while not failing the CI job (comment mode)
-- In the AppSec team's view **and** in the developer’s workflow, while also blocking the build (block mode)
+- In the AppSec team's view **and** in the developer’s workflow, while also failing the CI job (block mode)

 #### Dependency lifecycle management